 |0.20||No microbial proliferation||boiled sweets, milk powder, infant formula|

 If you measure the water activity of any material, you will know which bacteria, molds, or fungi can grow on and in it.
 By reducing water activity, you can rule out the growth of certain classes of microbes.
 At low water activities you can preclude the growth of anything at all.
 Water activity is not a kill step.
 It’s a control step, and an integral part of many HACCP plans.
 These well-established microbial growth limits have been incorporated into FDA, FSIS, and other regulations.
 Water activity is part of the 2013 Food Code’s definition of potentially hazardous foods, which is referenced by the Food Safety Modernization Act (FSMA).

 While temperature, pH, and several other factors can influence whether an organism will grow in a food product and the rate at which it will grow, water activity may be the most important factor.
-Most bacteria, for example, do not grow at water activities below 0.91, and most molds cease to grow at water activities below 0.70.
+Most bacteria, for example, do not grow at a water activity range below 0.91, and most molds cease to grow at water activities below 0.70.
 Water activity in combination with other hurdles, such as pH, temperature, or modified atmosphere packaging, will limit microbial growth even at water activities higher than 0.91.

 Learn more—watch Water Activity 102

 Everyone knows water activity is related to microbial growth.
 But how can you use that knowledge to your advantage in formulation, specification, production, and packaging?
 In this 30-minute webinar, learn: